PrEP (Pre Exposure Prophylaxis)

 Research has shown that PrEP is highly effective in preventing the sexual transmission of HIV as long as the medication is taken regularly and as directed.
 The PROUD study in the UK reported that PrEP reduced the risk of HIV infection by 86% for men who have sex with men (MSM).
 Read more about this study at www.proud.mrc.ac.uk.

 Access to PrEP is expanding globally.
 The World Health Organisation (WHO) recommends that in all countries, PrEP should be available to MSM, alongside other HIV prevention interventions.
 The European Centre for Disease Prevention and Control (ECDC) advises European countries to consider integrating PrEP into their existing HIV prevention package for those most at-risk of HIV infection, starting with MSM.

 Keep up to date about access to PrEP at www.prepwatch.org.

-At the moment PrEP is not available in Ireland.
-In Ireland, it is against the law to supply prescription medication by mail order, including over the internet.
+It is possible to buy generic PrEP products over the internet.
+In Ireland, it is illegal to source prescription medication without a prescription.
 The Health Products Regulation Authority (HPRA) provides information for the public in relation to sourcing medication over the internet.
 View/download the HPRA information leaflet ‘The dangers of buying prescription medicines online‘.